pjwilcoxen/sym/docs/usage.md

 Combine all included modules and return the resulting file without generating any target-language code.

+### Option -scalars
+Only applies when the -debug language target is used.
+Causes additional files to be written showing element-by-element declarations and usage of parameters and variables.

 ### Option -syntax
 Print a short summary of the input syntax, including some notes about rules appling to specific target languages.